Squash (sport): Service

 The players spin a racket to decide who serves first.
 This player starts the first rally by electing to serve from either the left or right service box.
 For a legal serve, one of the server's feet must be in the service box, not touching any part of the service box lines, as the player strikes the ball.
 After being struck by the racket, the ball must strike the front wall above the service line and below the out line and land in the opposite back quarter court.
-The receiving player can choose to volley a serve after it has hit the front wall.
+The receiving player can choose to volley a serve after it has hit the front wall or may let it bounce.
 If the server wins the point, the two players switch sides for the following point.
 If the server loses the point, the opponent then serves, and can serve from either box.

 Play

 After the serve, the players take turns hitting the ball against the front wall, above the tin and below the out line.
 The ball may strike the side or back walls at any time, as long as it hits below the out line.
 It must not hit the floor after hitting the racket and before hitting the front wall.
 A ball landing on either the out line or the line along the top of the tin is considered to be out.
 After the ball hits the front wall, it is allowed to bounce once on the floor (and any number of times against the side or back walls) before a player must return it.
-Players may move anywhere around the court but accidental or deliberate obstruction of the other player's movements is forbidden and could result in a let or a stroke.
+Players may move anywhere around the court, but accidental or deliberate obstruction of the other player's movements is forbidden and could result in the point being redone or given to the player being obstructed.
 Players typically return to the centre of the court after making a shot, as it is the optimal position in the court to receive the opponent's shot.
 The centre of the court is typically referred to as "the T", named after the shape of the floor lines.